 Simply click on the dropdown and choose a form from the list.
 Let’s select ‘Contact Form’ since that’s the form we just made.

 In this final stage, let’s preview the form before publishing to make sure everything looks perfect.
-In the WordPress block editor, click View » Preview in new tab.
+In the WordPress content editor, click View » Preview in new tab.

-If you want, you can also preview how the form looks like on tablet and mobile devices.
+If you want, you can also preview how the form looks on tablets and mobile devices.
 All you have to do is click View » Tablet or Mobile » Preview in new tab.

-Finally, if no further adjustments are needed, hit ‘Update’.
+Finally, if no further adjustments are needed, you can go ahead and hit ‘Update’.

 Congratulations!
 You’ve successfully added your new contact form with dropdown fields on your WordPress website.